mon154/Real_Time_Yahtzee/README.md

 Useful websites incoming

 ## Future Work
+* I need to design and implement the algorithm that allows the computer to play with the players
+* I need to implement the bonus yahtzee feature
-I would eventually like to implement a GUI so the game is no longer played in the terminal.
+* I would eventually like to implement a GUI so the game is no longer played in the terminal.